algolia/jekyll-algolia/README.md

 #### `lazy_update`

+Enabling this option can greatly reduce the number of operations consumed by the plugin but comes with some drawbacks mentioned above:

-`false`: The plugin will push all the records to a temporary index and once everything is pushed will override the current index with it.
-This is the most straightforward way and will ensure that all the changes happen in one move.
-You either search in the old data, or in the new data.
+`false`: The plugin will push all the records to a temporary index and once everything is pushed will overwrite the current index with this new one.
+This is the most straightforward way to update records and will ensure that all the changes happen in one move.
 This is the default value.

-`true`: With `lazy_update` enabled, the plugin will try to reduce the number of calls done to the API, to consume less operations on your quota.
+`true`: With `lazy_update` enabled, the plugin will try to reduce the number of calls done to the API.
 It will get a list of all the records in your index and all the records ready to be pushed.
 It will compare both and push the new while deleting the old.
 In most cases it should consume less operations, but the changes won't be atomic (ie. you might have your index in an hybrid state, with old records not yet removed and/or new records not yet added for a couple of minutes).

 #### `settings`

-Here you can pass any specific [index settings][6] to your Algolia index.
+Here you can pass any specific [index settings][7] to your Algolia index.
 All the settings supported by the API can be passed here.

 ##### Examples